-Option-based Awards (1) Shar e-based Award (2) Name and Principal Position Tim Smith Number of Securities Underlying Unexercised Options Exercisable (#) (3) Option Exercise Price (\$) Option Expiration Date Value of Unexercised in-the- money Options (\$) Number of Shares or Units of Shares That Have Not Vested (#) Market or Payout Value of Share- based Awards That Have Not Vested (\$) (4) Market or Payout Value of Vested Share- based Awards Not Paid Out or Distributed (S) President and Chief Executive Officer 27,500 (5) 210,375 Tyler Wong May 4, Secretary, Treasurer and Interim Chief Financial Officer 4,000 10.00 2028 Patrick Obara Former Chief Financial Officer 22,000 (6) 168,300
+Opt ion-based A wards (1) Share- based Av vards (2) Market Name and Principal Position Number of Securities Underlying Unexercised Options Exercisable (#) (3) Option Exercise Price (\$) Option Expiration Date Value of Unexercised in-the- money Options (\$) Number of Shares or Units of Shares That Have Not Vested (#) or Payout Value of Share- based Awards That Have Not Vested (\$) (4) Market or Payout Value of Vested Share- based Awards Not Paid Out or Distributed (\$) Tim Smith (") (Ψ) Dutt Ορισιό (ψ) (") (Ψ) (Ψ) President and Chief Executive Officer Tyler Wong Secretary, Treasurer and Interim Chief Financial Officer Patrick Obara 4,000 10.00 May 4, 2028 27,500 (5) Former Chief Financial Officer 22,000 (6) 168,300

-(1) Options expiring on May 4, 2028, were granted on May 4, 2023, and vest as to 25% immediately and on each day that is the 6, 12 and 18 month anniversary of the date of grant.
-As of November 30, 2023, options to purchase up to an aggregate of 4,000 shares of Common Stock held by Mr. Wong have vested.

-(2) The share-based awards consist of Performance-Based Restricted Shares.
+- (1) Options expiring on May 4, 2028, were granted on May 4, 2023, and vest as to 25% immediately and on each day that is the 6, 12 and 18 month anniversary of the date of grant.
+As of November 30, 2023, options to purchase up to an aggregate of 4,000 shares of Common Stock held by Mr. Wong have vested. - (2) The share-based awards consist of Performance-Based Restricted Shares.
 Each Performance-Based Restricted Share entitles the holder to receive one share of Common Stock upon certain conditions being met.
-Please see "- Legacy Incentive Plan" for more information.

-(3) Each option entitles the holder to one share of Common Stock upon exercise.

-(4) The value shown is based on the closing price of \$7.65 per share of our Common Stock on November 30, 2023, as reported on the Nasdaq Capital Market.

-(5) In September 2022, we issued 50,000 Performance-Based Restricted Shares to Mr. Smith.
+Please see "- Legacy Incentive Plan" for more information. - (3) Each option entitles the holder to one share of Common Stock upon exercise. - (4) The value shown is based on the closing price of \$7.65 per share of our Common Stock on November 30, 2023, as reported on the Nasdaq Capital Market. - (5) In September 2022, we issued 50,000 Performance-Based Restricted Shares to Mr. Smith.
 22,500 of these Performance-Based Restricted Shares have vested and are no longer subject to such restrictions as a result of the satisfaction of a condition.
 27,500 Performance-Based Restricted Shares are subject to certain conditions.
-See "- Legacy Incentive Plan" for more information.

-(6) In September 2022, we issued 40,000 Performance-Based Restricted Shares to Mr. Obara.
+See "-Legacy Incentive Plan" for more information. - (6) In September 2022, we issued 40,000 Performance-Based Restricted Shares to Mr. Obara.
 18,000 of these Performance-Based Restricted Shares have vested and are no longer subject to such restrictions as a result of the satisfaction of a condition.
 22,000 Performance-Based Restricted Shares are subject to certain conditions.
-See "- Legacy Incentive Plan" for more information.
+See "-Legacy Incentive Plan" for more information.